-Erica Neuberger, administrative assistant
+Erica Neuberger, executive assistant

 Erica shares her gifts of communication, organization and efficiency with the entire national office team and assists the chief officers with scheduling, communications, and project management.
 She also coordinates committee meetings, travel arrangements, board documentation and various other projects.